Jeff’s Forecast: Great Friday; Weekend Rain

 Continuing Coverage

-There are now 32 coronavirus-related deaths and more than 1,400 confirmed cases in the Bay Area.
-Track the latest updates here.
+At least 74 COVID-19 deaths and more than 2,800 confirmed cases in the Bay Area.
+Latest updates here.

 Main Navigation